Key takeaways:

 Indirect object examples

-To understand indirect objects, it helps to see them used in real life.
+To better understand indirect objects, it helps to see how people use them in real life.
 Here are some indirect object examples from literature and pop culture.
-The indirect objects are underlined and the direct objects are in bold.
+We underlined indirect objects and bolded direct objects.

 “Anyone who ever gave you confidence, you owe them a lot.”